EntelectChallenge/2017-Battleships/README.md

 	* Fire Corner Shot Command - This will fire four shots at the enemy's map, given a center point the shots will be one block to the north-west, north-east, south-east and south-west of the center point.
 (3 x 3 cells)
 	* Fire Cross Shot Diagonal Command - This will fire five shots givn a center point, with four being the same as the corner shot and inclusive of the center point.
 (3 x 3 cells)
 	* Fire Cross Shot Horizontal Command - This will fire five shots, same as the CrossShotDiagonal, but in a horizontal and vertical cross.
 (3 x 3 cells)
-	* Fire Seeker Missle Command - This will fire a missle at target area, finding the nearest ship cell with an eclidian distance of 2 units or less away from the center point given , if there is no ship the center point given will be the target of the missle.
+	* Fire Seeker Missile Command - This will fire a missile at target area, finding the nearest ship cell with an eclidian distance of 2 units or less away from the center point given , if there is no ship the center point given will be the target of the missile.
 5. Bot players will have the following additional rules
 	* Bot processes will be forcefully terminated after 4 seconds
 	* Bots will not be allowed to exceed a total execution time of 2 seconds